stevenringo/Sublime-Text-Advanced-CSV/README.md

 All the above features work in both justified and collapsed modes.

-Finally, the plugin has full support for RFC 4180 quoting.
+Finally, the plugin fully supports RFC 4180 (https://tools.ietf.org/html/rfc4180) quoting, with the exception that quoted newlines (2.6) are treated as row separators.

 ## Install